dalesgit/wiki-vim/spiritual-direction/facilitating adult relationship - notes.md

 	- [[Facilitating-an-Adult-Relationship-with-God---Sep-8-2024---4-z2kpz_ocr_1726956043782_0.pdf#page=2&annotation=44R|Facilitating-an-Adult-Relationship-with-God---Sep-8-2024---4-z2kpz_ocr_1726956043782_0, page 2]]
 Spending time in order to get to know one another.
 No friendship, ... remains in this **honeymoon** period forever.

 ## Stages in the growth of friendship
-Friends who have gone throught he turbulence of the post honeymoon period may now begin to think of doing things together.
+- Friends who have gone through the turbulence of the post honeymoon period may now begin to think of doing things together.
-Stages in the Growth of Friendship [[Facilitating-an-Adult-Relationship-with-God---Sep-8-2024---4-z2kpz_ocr_1726956043782_0.pdf#page=3&annotation=49R|Facilitating-an-Adult-Relationship-with-God---Sep-8-2024---4-z2kpz_ocr_1726956043782_0, page 3]]
+- Stages in the Growth of Friendship [[Facilitating-an-Adult-Relationship-with-God---Sep-8-2024---4-z2kpz_ocr_1726956043782_0.pdf#page=3&annotation=49R|Facilitating-an-Adult-Relationship-with-God---Sep-8-2024---4-z2kpz_ocr_1726956043782_0, page 3]]
 	- Initial attraction
 	- Honeymoon period
 	- Period of turbulence